JP Morgan bets on Africa in major expansion

 “While our work has an impact in periods of prosperity, it is particularly important in more difficult times.
 We are committed for the long term,” he said.

-Given this, it is clear that JPMorgan are bullish on Africa, which the bank’s officials have branded “an amazing growth opportunity.”
+Given this, it seems clear that JPMorgan are bullish on Africa, which the bank’s officials have branded “an amazing growth opportunity.”
 While on his African trip, Dimon similarly said that “we are quite optimistic about the future of Africa.”

 Jamal El Mellali, Fitch Ratings’ director covering African banks, previously told African Business that “African markets are higher risk and the level of returns on their subsidiaries, from the French banks’ perspective, are often not enough to justify their presence there.”